We are hiring!

 Introduction

-It is understood that employees, at one time or another, have concerns about what is happening at work or within the organisation.
+It is understood that employees, at one time or another, may have concerns about what is happening at work or within the organisation.
 Generally, these concerns can be easily resolved.
 However, some concerns may be about serious malpractice.

 This policy therefore provides a procedure to enable employees to raise concerns about actual or possible serious malpractice at an early stage and to provide assurance to employees that any matters raised will be dealt with seriously, without fear of reprisal and, where possible, confidentially.

-Concerns about Malpractice
+Concerns about Malpractice and Product Safety

 It is not possible to give an exhaustive list of the activities that might constitute misconduct or malpractice but, broadly speaking, employees would be expected to report any of the following: